Alexander Crummell: Early life and education

-After overhearing the conversation of a group of lawyers, where one quoted U.S. Senator John C. Calhoun by stating that "if he could find a Negro, who knew the Greek syntax, he would then believe that the Negro was a human being and should be treated as a man", Crummell determined to start his educational journey.
-Crummell began his formal education in the African Free School No. 2 and at home with private tutors.
-Other African-American men who became active in the abolitionist movement, such as James McCune Smith (a pioneering doctor) and Henry Highland Garnet (a minister and abolitionist), also graduated from this school.
+After overhearing the conversation of a group of lawyers, where one quoted U.S. Senator John C. Calhoun by stating that "if he could find a Negro, who knew the Greek syntax, he would then believe that the Negro was a human being and should be treated as a man," Crummell determined to start his education.
+Crummell began his formal education at home with private tutors and at the African Free School No. 2.
+Other African-American men who became active in the abolitionist movement, such as James McCune Smith (a pioneering doctor) and Henry Highland Garnet (a minister and abolitionist), also graduated from the African Free School.
 Crummell attended the Canal Street High School.
 After graduating, Crummell and his friend Garnet attended the new Noyes Academy in New Hampshire.
 However, a mob opposed to Blacks attacked and destroyed the school.
-Crummell next enrolled in the Oneida Institute in central New York, a hotbed of abolitionism.
+Crummell next enrolled in the Oneida Institute in central New York, a center of abolitionism.
 While there, Crummell decided to become an Episcopal priest.
 His prominence as a young intellectual earned him a spot as keynote speaker at the anti-slavery New York State Convention of Negroes when it met in Albany in 1840.

-Denied admission to the General Theological Seminary in New York City because of his race, Crummell went on to study at Yale from 1840 to 1841.
+Denied admission to the General Theological Seminary in New York City because of his race, Crummell went on to study at Yale University from 1840 to 1841.
 In 1842, he received Episcopal holy orders and was ordained in Massachusetts.
 However, "he soon found that there was little scope for Black priests."
 As he struggled against ambivalence and low church attendance in his church in Providence, Rhode Island, Crummell traveled to Philadelphia to petition the area bishop for a larger congregation.
 Philadelphia had a large free Black community.
 Bishop Onderdonk replied, "I will receive you into this diocese on one condition: No negro priest can sit in my church convention and no negro church must ask for representation there."
-Crummell is said to have paused for a moment, and then said: "I will never enter your diocese on such terms."
+Crummell is said to have paused for a moment and then said, "I will never enter your diocese on such terms."